For up to 6 people

 Office 365 Highlights

-Optimised mobile appsView, edit and create documents with advanced formatting and co-authoring features optimised for mobile phones and tablets.
+Optimized mobile appsView, edit, and create documents with advanced formatting and coauthoring features optimized for mobile phones and tablets.

 Works across multiple devicesAvailable on PC, Mac, Windows Tablet, Windows Phone , iOS, Android 2